spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **Expected Value** | Human-readable text indicating the name of the component (e.g., "Battery Cell", "Connector") |

----

 ###### 6.1.3.2.2.2 partNumber {#DigitalBatteryPassport_circularity_sourceForSpareParts_components_partNumber}

-The *partNumber* is a unique identifier assigned to each component of the battery system.
+The `partNumber` is a unique identifier assigned to each component of the battery system.
 This identifier is essential for accurate tracking, ordering, and managing inventory of spare parts, ensuring that the correct parts are procured for maintenance or replacement.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|